Mood of the boardroom: Confidence plummets as Covid worries weigh on business

 Business confidence has plunged to its lowest level in nearly two decades amid the fallout from Covid-19 and leaders say neither major political parties are offering economic policies that make them feel reassured.

-In the run up to the general election the Herald's Mood of the Boardroom has surveyed 165 business leaders from across the spectrum about their views on the local and international economy, biggest worries, and how they rate the performance of political leaders.
+In the run-up to the general election, the Herald's Mood of the Boardroom has surveyed 165 business leaders from across the spectrum about their views on the local and international economy, biggest worries, and how they rate the performance of political leaders.

 Mood of the Boardroom executive editor Fran O'Sullivan said it was heartening that a record number of CEOs took part in the 2020 Survey against a background of the Covid-19 pandemic.